Coaching Staff At Grande Sports Academy

 Director of Soccer

 Prior to Grande Sports Academy, Vasquez served as Head Coach for Major League Soccer’s Chivas USA for the 2009-2010 season.
-His transitional year at Chivas USA saw quality contributions by Justin Braun and Blair Gavin, and nice acquisitions of Paulo Nagamura and Rudolfo Espinoza.
+His transitional year at Chivas USA saw quality contributions from Justin Braun and Blair Gavin and the acquisitions of Paulo Nagamura and Rodolfo Espinoza.

 Freddy Juarez